iconifyit/my-favorite-tools/README.md

 # My Favorite Tools

 A collection of links to my favorite tools for various types of projects.
+This is a work-in-progress.
+Feel free to make suggestions by creating a Pull Request.

 ## JavaScript